 Isosorbide Dinitrate (ISDN) is 1,4:3,6-dianhydro-D-glucitol 2,5-dinitrate, an organic nitrate whose structural formula is:

-and whose molecular weight is 236.14.
 The organic nitrates are vasodilators, active on both arteries and veins.

 Isosorbide Dinitrate - Clinical Pharmacology

-The principal pharmacological action of ISDN is relaxation of vascular smooth muscle and consequent dilatation of peripheral arteries and veins, especially the latter.
+The principal pharmacological action of Isosorbide Dinitrate is relaxation of vascular smooth muscle and consequent dilatation of peripheral arteries and veins, especially the latter.
 Dilatation of the veins promotes peripheral pooling of blood and decreases venous return to the heart, thereby reducing left ventricular end-diastolic pressure and pulmonary capillary wedge pressure (preload).
-Arteriolar relaxation reduces systemic vascular lesistance, systolic arterial pressure, and mean arterial pressure (afterload).
+Arteriolar relaxation reduces systemic vascular resistance, systolic arterial pressure, and mean arterial pressure (afterload).
 Dilatation of the coronary arteries also occurs.
 The relative importance of preload reduction, afterload reduction, and coronary dilatation remains undefined.

 Dosing regimens for most chronically used drugs are designed to provide plasma concentrations that are continuously greater than a minimally effective concentration.
 This strategy is inappropriate for organic nitrates.
 Several well-controlled clinical trials have used exercise testing to assess the anti-anginal efficacy of continuously-delivered nitrates.
 In the large majority of these trials, active agents were no more effective than placebo after 24 hours (or less) of continuous therapy.
 Attempts to overcome nitrate tolerance by dose escalation, even to doses far in excess of those used acutely, have consistently failed.
 Only after nitrates have been absent from the body for several hours has their anti-anginal efficacy been restored.